workgroupengineering/Documentation/docs/distribution-publishing/macos.md

         xcrun stapler staple "$RUNNER_TEMP/MyApp.app"
 ```

-When you run this workflow you will have an app bundle that is signed and notarised, ready for packaging in a disk image or installer.
+When you run this workflow you will have an app bundle that is signed and notarized, ready for packaging in a disk image or installer.

 To verify that code signing worked you will need to download it first to trigger the quarantine functionality of macOS.
 You can do this by e-mailing it to yourself or using a service like WeTransfer or similar.